 Studies have shown that heart rate zone endurance and tempo runs are important for improving performance for distance athletes, but the big part of the training should consist of easy, low-to-medium pace runs (Casado et al. 2019).

-The second thing why I like to train with Christain is his growth mindset.
-Apart from sharing a lot of knowledge and training tips, the former Tour de France rider reminds me that endurance training goes head to head with mental fitness.
+Apart from sharing a lot of knowledge and training tips, the former Tour de France rider reminds me that endurance training goes head-to-head with mental fitness.

 Building the ability to endure mentally in long-distance sports is as important as actually physical training and preparation.

-Knowing yourself and being mindful about your own emotions and behaviors while you’re in uncomfortable situations (like a long-distance race against the difficult) is a great self-awareness teacher.
+Knowing yourself and being mindful of your own emotions and behaviors while you’re in uncomfortable situations (like a long-distance race against the difficult) is a great self-awareness teacher.

 It also has running programs (You Can Run and Road to 26.2) that help you to prepare day-by-day for either your first 5K or even the full marathon.

-This peloton program is designed for people who want to start running and have a specific goal they want to accomplish – run their first 5K.
+This peloton program is designed for people who want to start running and have a specific goal they want to accomplish – running their first 5K.

-- You don’t need 100% compliance – at the beginning is more important ot develop a habit than actual performance.
-This means you want to complete all sessions, but you don’nt have to be finishing all of them.
-Consistency over perofrmance.
+- You don’t need 100% compliance – at the beginning is more important to develop a habit than actual performance.
+This means you want to complete all sessions, but you don’t have to be finishing all of them.
+Consistency over performance.

-- Don’t just run – think of yourself as a athlete, not as a runner.
+- Don’t just run – think of yourself as an athlete, not as a runner.
 This means you want to implement strength training, as well as interval training together with running into your workout.
-If you have an access to gym, even better.
+If you have an access to a gym, even better.
 Lift weights 2-3 times a week.

 I think strength training is one of the most important components for any endurance athlete (more on that later).

-Why Road to Your 26.2 is good for endurance?
-As a whole, this program is good for endurance because it helps to train you for the marathon run.
-Together with workouts, you also receive a lot of value from the instructors who share their personal experience on how to get the most results in just 18-weeks.
+Together with workouts, you receive a lot of value from the instructors who share their personal experiences on how to get the most results in just 18 weeks.

 This right balance allows you to blaze the trail, while still having the energy to maintain your day-to-day lifestyle.

 I did this program together with two of my clients and have to report that it felt good.
-In fact, each week I was feeling better and better because wasn’t overtraining.
+(To be honest, each week I was feeling better and better because wasn’t overtraining.)